 The Subjects currently offered by AISM are:

-A core made up of three separate parts - Theory of Knowledge (TOK), the Extended Essay (EE), and Creativity, Action and Service (CAS) complete the curriculum.
+A core made up of three separate parts - Theory of Knowledge (TOK), the Extended Essay (EE), and Creativity, Activity and Service (CAS) complete the curriculum.

 Students select a subject from Groups 1-5 and then a subject from Group 6 or a second subject from Groups 3 or 4.